 (e) Subcontracts.
-The Contractor shall insert the substance of this clause, including this paragraph (e) and excluding paragraph (b)(2), in all subcontracts and other contractual instruments, including subcontracts for the acquisition of commercial items.
+The Contractor shall insert the substance of this clause, including this paragraph (e) and excluding paragraph (b)(2), in all subcontracts and other contractual instruments, including subcontracts for the acquisition of commercial products or commercial services.

-CI 209-2 Disclosure of Ownership or Control by a Foreign Government (NOV 2017)
+CI 209-2 Foreign Ownership, Control, or Influence (NOV 2022)